yohancheong/yohancheong.github.io/_posts/2017-01-29-basic-spider-with-scrapy.md

 title: Basic Spider with Scrapy
 ---

 This post will explain how to create new scrapy project using command prompt and text editor such as notepad++.
 Note that it assumes you have already installed scrapy package on your machine, and I am using Scrapy version 1.1.2.
-See steps bewlow.
+See steps below.

 1. Open command prompt
-2. Navigate to the directory where you want to create scrapy project – cd c:/users/yohan/documents/python27/projects
+2. Navigate to the directory where you want to create scrapy project e.g. cd c:/users/yohan/documents/python27/projects
 3. Input `scrapy startproject <project_name>` that generates the following structure

 - scrapy.cfg